Panda260/redis-web/README.md

 A lightweight browser UI to manage the `messages` hash in Redis.
 Enter your Redis REST endpoint (for example Upstash or Webdis), authenticate, and edit hash fields directly from GitHub Pages.

 ## Features
-- Connect with URL, port, protocol (http/https), username, and password/token.
+- Connect with URL, port, username, and password/token.
 - Lists fields from the `messages` hash with inline editing and deletion.
 - Add new key/value pairs.
 - Search filter plus prefix-based categories (e.g., all `clan.*` fields together).